-As we focused on last week, as we saw with Thomas, God is a God of forgiveness.
+As with doubting Thomas, God is a God of forgiveness.
 Christ came to provide the means to salvation.
 He is salvation.
 He is the Gospel.
 In the three-plus years that Peter had known Jesus, it took him that entire time to understand his relationship with the man he called "Teacher."